pard68/mineswepttd/README.md

 than the game is over.
 Which brings us to the next potential part of the response; the win/lose state.

+A special note, on a call to `/flag` the line following the board will contain an integer which refers to the total number of _used_ flags.
+Your game can use this field to determine how many flags the user has left (total available flags is equal to the difficulty).
+If all flags have been used, `/flag` will merely return the state it was given, plus the total used flag count.

 ```text
 0000011100
 000001F100